 So what’s a nurse practitioner?

-There are four key elements which define the advanced, extended and collaborative role of NPs in Australia:
+There are four core activities which define the advanced, extended and collaborative role of NPs in Australia:

 - Advanced knowledge, skills and expertise in diagnostic assessment and reasoning